Heartburn and Perhaps how to get off PPIs

 - DGL - deglycyrrhizinated licorice.
 Big chewable tabs.
 Can suck on them too.

 - Betaine HCl. ~ 500mg with or without pepsin.
-The best product was A.N Taylor's version, but has disappeared from stores.
+The best product was A.N.
+Taylor's version, but has disappeared from stores.
 Powder or dried crystals.
 Now use Purica version, which is plain Betaine HCL.
 Betaine is a salt byproduct of sugar beet production and is supposed to help with methylation-so may be 'good' for you.
 Natural Factors has Betaine HCL + Fenugreek, very economical.
 Fenugreek for Lysine content (guess).
-Side effect of excess Lysine on digestion end product- unmentionalble for now.
+Side effect of excess Lysine on digestion end product-unmentionable for now.

 - Also think of using digestive enzymes.
 The purpose of digestion is to dismantle food into amino acids, simple sugars and simple fats.
-Practically harmless for most people.
+Practically harmless for most people, and may be useful for some.

-The concept was to take acid pills with meals to foster digestion (any maybe train the leaky sphincter), but reduce acid at night to allow safe sleep without damage.
+The concept was to take acid pills with meals to foster digestion (any maybe train the relaxed sphincter), but reduce acid at night to allow safe sleep without damage.

 So, took two Apple Cider vinegar pills with each meal.
 Used DGL when stomach pain or esophagus pain was felt.
 DGL supposedly stimulates mucous production in gut lining, and so soothes symptoms (by irritating gut lining to produce mucous).

-2 hours after evening meal took Zantac 75mg.
+2 hours after evening meal took Zantac 75mg (Ranitidine).
 It lasts 12 hours, so your acid production will come back the next morning.
 The drug contains HCl, so feels like heartburn.
 Get over it.
 DGL can help with discomfort.

 Took Gaviscon before bed most nights.
 Protecting the esophagus and making a bit of a barrier to reflux.